davidmalcolm/texi2rst/output/integers.rst

   Bitwise operators act on the representation of the value including both the sign and value bits, where the sign bit is considered immediately above the highest-value value bit.
-Signed >> acts on negative numbers by sign extension.
+Signed :samp:`>>` acts on negative numbers by sign extension.

-  GCC does not use the latitude given in C99 and C11 only to treat certain aspects of signed << as undefined, but this is subject to change.
+  GCC does not use the latitude given in C99 and C11 only to treat certain aspects of signed :samp:`<<` as undefined, but this is subject to change.

 * The sign of the remainder on integer division (C90 6.3.5).